royborgen/SecretSanta/README.md

 Santas little helper
 ```
 **%santaNAme%** is a placeholder for the name read from santas.txt
-**%childname%** is a placeholder for the name of the child that each santa has to buy a gift for.
+**%childname%** is a placeholder for the name of the child that each Santa has to buy a gift for.

 ## Logging
 There is an option to log to file.
-By defualt the script logs to santas.log in the same folder as the script is located.
+By default the script logs to santas.log in the same folder as the script is located.
 Logging can be disabled by setting **createlogfile = no** in **secretsanta.conf**.
 Name and location of the configuration file can be changed by changing the values of logfile in secretsanta.conf

 ## Example of script output
-Which santa gets what child is cencored in the output.
+Which Santa gets what child is cencored in the output.
 ```
 Sending mail...
 John <john@ourfamilydomain.com> --> **********